doki-nordic/nrfxlib-1/nrf_rpc/doc/architecture.rst

 Two kinds of errors might occur when using this library.

  Error during parsing of an incoming packet
-    These kinds of error cannot be directly returned to the user as a return value.
+    These errors cannot be directly returned to the user as a return value.
     The user is informed about such errors through a callback.
     First, if the group in which the error happened is known, then a group error callback is called.
     Second, a global error handler (provided to the :cpp:func:`nrf_rpc_init` function) is called.
-    A malformed packets should not normally happen, because the transport layer is responsible for reliable packet transferring.
+    Malformed packets should not normally happen, because the transport layer is responsible for reliable packet transferring.
     Such errors are a serious problem from which nRF RPC will probably not recover.

  Error during packet sending